Equine Assisted Therapy

 Phiona has been around horses from an early age and brings a lifetime of lived experience into her therapeutic work.
 She is an experienced rider, groom, and a qualified British Horse Society riding instructor, having worked with event horses and within professional livery yards.

 Phiona understands both the practical and emotional dimensions of working with horses.
-Her experience allows her to prioritise safety, attunement, and the wellbeing of both client and horse within each session.
+Her experience enables her to prioritise safety, attunement, and the well-being of both the client and the horse in each session.

 Horses have a gentle, regulating presence.
 Being alongside them, noticing breath, posture, movement and connection. can help support your nervous system, increase awareness, and create opportunities for reflection and growth.
 The work unfolds at your pace, in a way that feels accessible and respectful.